verifythis/verifythis.github.io/casino/index.md

 operator chooses a number, where the number's least-significant bit determines whether the operator selected HEAD or TAIL.
 The hash of the number is stored inside the contract.
 This is a simple bit commitment
-protocol: The operators is not able to change their choice, and the player can not guess the operator's choice as it is obfuscated by the other bits in the number.
+protocol: The operator is not able to change their choice, and the player can not guess the operator's choice as it is obfuscated by the other bits in the number.